riva-mathur/Vibha/README.md

  - Information Page
  - DFW Main Page - Ekansh Agrawal
  - Other Main Page
- - Other More Page
+ - Other More Page - Riva Mathur
  - About Vibha Dallas Page

 You can find details about each page here: https://docs.google.com/document/d/1yNAALrpz73bPMEkziucxcEo0harJcaQHBRzsftLWrzk/edit?usp=sharing